 Skin cancer is a very preventable disease, which is why The Skin Cancer Foundation emphasizes public awareness of sun protection and skin cancer prevention.
 Our educational campaigns focus on the prevention, early detection, and treatment of skin cancer.
 They include publications for both members of the public and medical professionals, public service advertising campaigns, a free skin cancer screening tour, children’s education programs, and more.
 Our efforts are wide-ranging, and include the following:

-Every year, more than 9 million visits are made to The Skin Cancer Foundation’s website, which is the leading patient information resource on skin cancer for millions of people around the world.
-SkinCancer.org also features information in six languages, and the Foundation’s CancerdePiel.org brings life-saving sun protection and skin cancer information to the Spanish-speaking public.
+Every year, more than 10 million visits are made to The Skin Cancer Foundation’s website, which is the leading patient information resource on skin cancer for millions of people around the world.
+SkinCancer.org also features information in six languages, and the Foundation’s CancerdePiel.org brings lifesaving sun protection and skin cancer information to the Spanish-speaking public.

 The Foundation’s printed educational materials are distributed by dermatologists, and at screening clinics, health fairs, retail chains, and community wellness programs by nurses, educators and schools.
 Millions of brochures, posters, books, newsletters, manuals, public service announcements, and audiovisual materials are provided to the public annually.

 Members of the media recognize The Skin Cancer Foundation as the preeminent resource on all skin cancer-related issues.
-Coverage of the Foundation and its spokespersons generates more than 600 million media impressions annually and has appeared in major media outlets across the world.
+Coverage of the Foundation and its spokespersons garner more than 500 million traditional (newspaper, magazine, TV, radio) media impressions each year.
+An additional 3.9 billion impressions are earned online.
 Visit the Media & Press section.

 Go With Your Own Glow is a print ad campaign aimed at encouraging members of the public to embrace their natural skin color and helping them understand that tanning is unhealthy and out of style.
-The ad campaign has generated more than 660 million media impressions, appearing over 100 times in nearly 50 magazines, such as Marie Claire; Harper’s Bazaar; O, The Oprah Magazine; Time; Newsweek; and People.
+The ad campaign has generated more than 715 million media impressions, appearing nearly 150 times in nearly 60 magazines, such as Marie Claire; Harper’s Bazaar; O, The Oprah Magazine; Time; Newsweek; and People.

 The Seal of Recommendation for Sun Protection Products